LucisLou/JavaUebungen/javadiary.md

 ## Week 3

-In the third week I started learning about Object Oriented Programming.
+In the third week I started learning about Object-Oriented Programming.

 As I only had 2 1/2 days to work on the competence due to taking 2 days off for my move, I spent the entirety of my time to the doubly linked list of OOP1.